DArcMattr/_normalize.scss/README.md

-# `_normalize.scss` v1.0.1
+# `_normalize.scss` v1.1.0

-`_normalize.scss` is a customisable SASS file that makes browsers render all elements more consistently and in line with modern standards--derived from Nicholas Gallagher's Normalize.css project.
+`_normalize.scss` is a customisable SASS file that makes browsers render all elements more consistently and in line with modern standards--derived from Nicholas Gallagher's `Normalize.css` project.
 It is the result of researching the differences between default browser styles in order to precisely target only the styles that need normalizing.